Kong/ngx_wasm_module/docs/METRICS.md

 [Back to TOC](#table-of-contents)

-## Histogram Binning Strategy
+## Histogram Binning Strategies

-The above example demonstrates a histogram with ranges (or bins) whose upper-bound grows in powers of 2, i.e. `2^0`, `2^1`, and `2^2`.
-This is usually called "logarithmic binning" and is how histograms bins are represented in ngx_wasm_module.
+### Logarithmic Binning

+By default, histograms use a logarithmic-binning strategy.
+This is the only available binning strategy when using the Proxy-Wasm SDK at this time.

+As an example of logarithmic-binning, take the histogram with ranges (i.e.
+"bins") `[0, 1] (1, 2] (2, 4] (4, Inf]`: each bin's upper-bound is growing in
+powers of 2: `2^0`, `2^1`, and `2^2`.
+In logarithmic-binning, a value `v` being
-This binning strategy implies that when a value `v` is recorded, it is matched with the smallest power of two that is bigger than `v`.
+recorded is matched with the smallest power of two that is bigger than `v`.
 This value is the *upper-bound* of the bin associated with `v`.
-If the histogram contains or can contain such a bin, that bin's counter is incremented.
+If the histogram contains or can contain such a bin, then its counter is incremented.
 If not, the bin with the next smallest upper-bound bigger than `v` has its counter incremented instead.

+In ngx_wasm_module, logarithmic-binning histograms are created with one initialized bin with upper-bound `2^32`.
+The counter for this bin is incremented if it is the only bin whose upper-bound is bigger than the recorded value.

+When a value `v` is recorded and its bin does not yet exist, a new bin with the upper-bound associated with `v` is initialized and its counter is incremented.

+A logarithmic-binning histogram can contain up to 18 initialized bins.

 [Back to TOC](#table-of-contents)

-## Histogram Update and Expansion

-Histograms are created with 5 bins: 1 initialized and 4 uninitialized.

-The bin initialized upon histogram creation has upper-bound `2^32` and its counter is incremented if it is the only bin whose upper-bound is bigger than the recorded value.

-If a value `v` is recorded and its bin is not part of the initialized bins, a new bin with the upper-bound associated with `v` is initialized, and its counter is incremented.

-If the histogram is out of uninitialized bins, it can be expanded up to 18 bins so as to accommodate the additional bins for other ranges of `v`.
+### Custom Binning

+Through the Lua FFI library provided with this module, histograms can also be created with a fixed set of bins with user-defined upper-bounds.
+These histograms store values exactly like the logarithmic-binning ones, except the number of bins and their upper-bounds are user-defined and pre-initialized.

+A custom-binning histogram can contain up to 18 bins (17 user-defined bins + one `2^32` upper-bound bin).
+Custom-binning histograms cannot be expanded with new bins after definition.

 [Back to TOC](#table-of-contents)